mlyizhang/VDPC/README.md

 # VDPC code
 This version is just to make exprements.
 If it is helpful to you, please cite our paper.
-Y. Wang, D. Wang(#), Y. Zhou, X. Zhang, C. Quek, VDPC: Variational Density Peak Clustering Algorithm[J].
-Information Sciences, 621, 2022: 627-651.
+Wang Y, Wang D, Zhou Y, et al. VDPC: Variational density peak clustering algorithm[J].
+Information Sciences, 2023, 621: 627-651.